Sun Mar 3, 2019 – 12:00 pm | La Casa Grande

 Laura Green is a documentary director and editor based in San Francisco.
 She has directed, produced and edited five short documentaries, which played at numerous festivals, including Palm Springs Shortfest, Aspen Shortsfest, Sarasota Film Festival, Mill Valley Film Festival, and Outfest.

 She edited True Son (2014), a feature length documentary, which premiered at the Tribeca Film Festival, and the new documentary web-series The F Word.
-Green is also a lecturer at Stanford University, California College of the Arts, and the Graduate School of Journalism at UC Berkeley.
+Green is also an Assistant Professor at San Francisco State University.

 Anna Moot-Levin is a documentary filmmaker and editor based in Brooklyn.
 She has directed, produced, shot and edited three short documentaries, Still in Motion(2011), Well-Fed (2012) and Track by Track (2013).
 Track by Track premiered at the Slamdance Film Festival and is in distribution with Sproutflix.